denheck/denheck.github.io/_drafts/binary-search-tree.md

 {% endhighlight %}

-I can find out if the number 3 exists in the tree in a maximum of 4 checks now.
+I can find out if the number 3 exists in the tree with a maximum of 4 checks.

-How does it work?
+So, how does it work?
 Starting with the number 5 it determines that 3 is less than 5.
 The structure then knows it only needs to check the values in the structure less than 5, i.e. -10, 3, -15 and -18.
 Then coming to -10 it determines that 3 is greater than -10 so it is looking for a value less than 5 but greater than -10.
 The only value in the structure meeting that criteria is 3.
 So it returns the value 3.

+We just found our value in 3 checks.
+That's much better than the unsorted array which could have potentially taken 10!
 One issue with the build function is that it doesn't optimize the tree.
 This means if you pass Node.build(1,2,3,4) your lookups will be linear and take just as much time as the unsorted array we talked about earlier.
-For the best search performance a binary tree needs to be self-balancing.
+For the best search performance a binary tree needs to be [self-balancing](http://en.wikipedia.org/wiki/Self-balancing_binary_search_tree).

 http://stackoverflow.com/questions/2130416/what-are-the-applications-of-binary-trees
 http://algs4.cs.princeton.edu/32bst/